Cool reception for RBI chief urging global cooperation

 Constancio said past efforts at global coordination failed in part because emerging-market economies refused to accept that their currencies would have to appreciate in the face of policy easing in the developed world.

-The euro zone, for one, is struggling with high unemployment and low inflation, and last week opened the door to more stimulus.
+The euro zone meanwhile is struggling with high unemployment and low inflation, and last week opened the door to more stimulus.
 Advanced economies must "do the utmost to sustain aggregate demand and growth," Constancio said.

-Chicago Federal Reserve Bank President Charles Evans, who was seated next to Rajan, said low inflation was a serious problem globally.
+Charles Evans, president of the Federal Reserve Bank of Chicago, said low inflation is a serious problem globally.

-"If policymakers fail to get on top of this emerging risk before too long, I'm not sure anyone is going to come out of this too well," he said.
-While the Fed pays some attention to the impact of its policies on emerging markets, its focus is on the United States, Evans added.
+"If policymakers fail to get on top of this emerging risk before too long, I'm not sure anyone is going to come out of this too well," he said, seated next to Rajan.
+While the Fed pays some attention to its effects on emerging markets, its focus is the United States, Evans added.

-Then, in a surprise to some, former Fed Chairman Ben Bernanke stood from the audience to ask the first question and reminded the panel that the Fed's chair or vice chair meets up to 10 times a year with counterparts in emerging markets.
-"There's an awful lot of consultation," he said.

-He proposed that a multilateral body provide cash to central banks to ease pressures on countries to build up currency reserves as a buffer against sudden outflows.
-Such a structure would offer little credit risk and could sidestep the bilateral swap lines that are in place between many countries, he said.
+He proposed a multilateral body provide cash to central banks that would ease pressures on countries to build up currency reserves as defenses against any sudden outflows.
+Such a plan has previously been proposed by the IMF and discussed by policymakers.

-"Multilateral arrangements are tried and tested, and are available more widely, and without some of the possible political pressures that could arise from bilateral and regional arrangements," Rajan said.

-The IMF has in the past proposed such a plan and policymakers have discussed it.
-But the main problem is the market stigma that countries would face if they tapped such reserves, and Rajan and others on the panel offered little clue on how that could be avoided.

-(Additional reporting by Jason Lange and Jan Strupczewski in Washington and Suvashree Dey Choudhury in Mumbai; Editing by Andrea Ricci and Tim Ahmann)
+(Additional reporting by Jason Lange and Jan Strupczewski in Washington and Suvashree Dey Choudhury in Mumbai; Editing by Andrea Ricci)